 All that matters is that they’re safe and well cared for when you’re not there.

 3. Start before you really need it (if possible)

-It may take a while to find the right person to help and for them to learn the caregiving routines.
+It may take some time to find the right person to help and for them to learn the caregiving routines.

 That’s why it’s helpful to find help before you really need it.